brainy-labs/metadata-snippet-manager/instructions.md

 Suggestions:
 "I notice you have 'sort' and 'sorting' metadata.
 Would you like to merge them?"
+→ Use rename_metadata to fix

 "The 'algorithm' metadata has 50 snippets.
 Consider creating sub-categories."

+"You have 'binarysearch' and 'binary_search'.
+Standardize?"
+→ Use rename_metadata
 ```

 ### Strategy 4: Smart Snippet Categorization